 Training Topics:

-- Data Protection: Understand how to handle sensitive data securely.
+- Data Protection: Learn how to handle sensitive data correctly.

-- Incident Response: Know how to respond to security incidents.
+- Incident Response: Understand how to react to security incidents.

 Monitoring and Analyzing Website Traffic